mmousiou/lwcWinter23Demo/README.md

 # Salesforce Winter '23 new release notes

 In this repository you can find the lwc components demonstrated in November Salesforce Developer Meeting in WEE, Thessaloniki.
+Follow the instructions to deploy the code in your org.

 <div>
     <img src="/disclaimer.jfif" align="left" alt="Disclaimer" style="width:100px;"/>
-    Most of the following instructions are based to lwc-reciepes repo https://github.com/trailheadapps/lwc-recipes .
+    Most of the instructions in this repo are based to lwc-reciepes repo https://github.com/trailheadapps/lwc-recipes .
     <br/>
     <br/>
     <br/>
 </div>

-> authors: Bitzenis Stefanos, Mousiou Maria

 ## Table of contents